mininode/mininode/README.md

 For use on embedded systems, musl libc and Linux are recommended (in general).

-## Developing with Vagrant

-The included `Vagrantfile` runs the Alpine Linux edge release and is meant for Virtualbox 5 on MacOS hosts.
-It mounts the mininode sources at `/mininode` via NFS.
-It will update to the latest edge release on the first boot.

-Note that this assumes you've done `git submodule init` and `git submodule update` on the host system.

-    vagrant up
-    vagrant ssh
-    cd /mininode
-    make defconfig
-    make
-    make install

 ## What's the point?

 This is intended aid in rapid development of small embedded clients, with